 This is where Park Slope comes for all their bagel needs.
 Lox, deli meats, eggs, eight cream cheese flavors - they’ve got it all, and you really can’t go wrong.

-To be succinct: Katsuei serves the best sushi in Brooklyn.
+Katsuei serves the best sushi in Brooklyn.
 For pretty reasonable prices.
-Don’t come here for any reason other than the omakase ($45 for sushi, or $65 for sushi and omakase).
+Don’t come here for any reason other than the omakase.

-The Blue Ribbon owners jumped on the Brooklyn boat pretty early on in Park Slope’s post-gentrification, family-filled era back in 2001.
-And they were smart about it - Blue Ribbon food is already kid-friendly (if you’re the type that doesn’t mind shelling out for that burger and sundae), but the environment here is a lot more laid-back than the original.
-And if you don’t have kids with you, this works just as well for a go-big date night: all the raw bar, all the cocktails, all the surf and turf.
+The Blue Ribbon owners jumped on the Park Slope boat back in 2001.
+And they were smart about it - Blue Ribbon food is already kid-friendly (if you don’t mind paying adult prices for that burger and sundae), but the environment here is a lot more laid-back than the original in Soho.
+And if you don’t have kids with you, this works just as well for a date night.

 Yes, people in Park Slope like to get drunk at brunch too.
 And Scottadito is here to enable, with satisfying Italian brunch foods and $20 bottomless mimosas.

-This is basically Taco Bell for adults.
-And as long as you’re not looking for authentic Mexican food by any stretch of the imagination, that’s a good thing.
-What we like about the Park Slope location of Calexico is that you can pollute your body with margaritas and burritos and “crack sauce” (spicy mayo) while in a bright, clean, generally pleasant space.
+What we like about the Park Slope location of Calexico is that you can pollute your body with margaritas and burritos and “crack sauce” (spicy mayo) while in a bright, generally pleasant space.
 Just beware of the stroller brigade.

 This old-school Italian deli is the kind of place that makes you want to stop what you’re doing and make some pasta immediately.
 But if you can avoid the tempting fresh pasta and sauces and cheeses and keep your eyes on the prize, the Italian deli sandwiches are excellent - get any that involve the fresh mozzarella and you’ll be happy.
 There’s also a second location in South Slope for your convenience.

-Named for its Top Chef-contestant owner, Talde’s high hype factor has died down slightly - but that makes it all the better for you, because now you won’t have to wait two hours (you can even make a reservation) for one of the best meals in the hood.
-Asian fusion may get a bad rap, but Talde is here to remind us that it’s stupidly fun to consume.
-When would you not be excited to eat pretzel pork dumplings?
-Or bacon pad thai?
+Named for its Top Chef-contestant owner, Talde’s high hype factor has died down - but that makes it all the better for you, because now you won’t have to wait two hours (you can even make a reservation) to eat Asian fusion food like pretzel pork dumplings and bacon pad thai.
 The best way to try Talde is with a big group for dinner or brunch.
 More people means more things ordered means more happiness.

 Double date in South Slope?
-Can’t say we go on a lot of double dates ourselves, but all those parents definitely need to get together to blow off some steam (and all the young people that somehow ended up in Park Slope definitely need to join forces).
+Can’t say we go down that road often ourselves, but all the parents definitely need to get together to blow off some steam (and all the young people that somehow ended up in Park Slope definitely need to join forces).
 But we digress.
-If you’re on a double date, or really any date, or you just want to eat some very solid Mexican food, Fonda is a good move.
-The brick-walled space gives the place a warm vibe, and there’s a good-sized back patio.
-Fact: margaritas and guacamole taste better outside.
+If you’re on a double date, or really any date, or you just want to eat some solid Mexican food, Fonda is a good move.
+The interior has brick walls, and there’s a good-sized back patio.